markjnkim/es_mod/01-html/content/step-1-html-cmd-git.md

 </html>
 ```

 Awesome!
-You just wrote your first webpage!
+You just created your first webpage!
 Make sure to save the file before viewing it in a browser.
-You'll know the file hasn't been saved if a white dot appears in the tab next to the filename:
+You'll know the file hasn't been saved if a white dot appears in the tab next to the filename, like this:

 ![unsaved](./assets/step-1/200-unsaved.png)

-> **Pro Tip:** Press CTRL+S on Windows or Command+S on Mac to save via the keyboard.
+> **Pro Tip:** Press CTRL+S on Windows or Command+S on Mac to save the file.

-Next, open this HTML file in the browser (preferably Chrome).
+Next, open this HTML file in a browser (preferably Chrome).
 If you have the [Open in Browser](https://marketplace.visualstudio.com/items?itemName=techer.open-in-browser) extension installed for VS Code, you can simply right-click anywhere in the HTML file and select Open in Default Browser.

 The webpage should look like this:

 ![first screenshot](./assets/step-1/300-html-screenshot.png)

-All right, so it's not the most exciting webpage in the world, but you gotta start somewhere!
+Okay, so it's not the most exciting webpage in the world, but you gotta start somewhere!
 Let's back up, though, and explain in more detail what we just wrote.
 Notice that a lot of the code was composed of **elements** that are made up of an opening tag (e.g., `<title>`) and a closing tag (e.g., `</title>`).
 Whatever is in between these tags is affected by what that element signifies.
 The `<h1>` element is a heading element, so it makes the text inside it big and bold.
 The `<h1>` element denotes a level 1 heading.
 If we have other, less important headings on our webpage, we can use other header elements like `<h2>`, `<h3>`, and so on.

 > **Deep Dive:** Read more about the different [heading elements](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/Heading_Elements).